 A Television script writer by profession with an undying thirst for all things creative.
 A knowledge junkie on the lookout for the next fix!
 An obsessive reader, an amateur star gazer and a firebrand who lives by her own rules.

-Ramendra Kumar (Ramen) is a children’s writer with 35 books to his name.
+Ramendra Kumar (Ramen) is a children’s writer with 37 books to his name.
 He has won 31 awards in the competition for writers of children’s literature organised by Children’s Book Trust (CBT), over the years.
-This tally is the highest by any writer and is thus a national record.
 He also dabbles in satire, poetry, fiction and travelogues.
-His works have been translated into several Indian and foreign languages.
-Being an inspirational speaker and storyteller, he is a regular at leading seminars and literary festivals.
+His writings have been translated into 15 Indian and 14 foreign languages and have also found a place in text books, as well as national and international anthologies.
+A much sought after inspirational speaker and story teller, Ramen has been invited to participate in several conferences and festivals.
+These include the IBBY Congress of Children’s Writers in Denmark (2008) & Greece (2018) and Sharjah Children’s Reading Festival (2019), apart from many literary events across the country.
+In the Congress held in Greece he was the only writer from India to be invited to chair two sessions.
+An Engineer and an MBA, Ramen is working as General Manager, Public Relations, SAIL, Rourkela Steel Plant.
 He is the father of two children who are bonsai celebrities in their own right.
-While Ankita is a youth icon and a travel blogger with an instagram following of 34K, Aniket creates cool Apps and designs covers for his Dad's books.
-Website: www.ramendra.in
+While Ankita is a youth icon and a travel blogger with an Instagram following of 68K, Aniket creates cool Apps and designs covers for his Dad's books.
+His website is www.ramendra.in

 Rashmi Sawhney is Lecturer in Visual Cultural Studies at the Dublin Institute of Technology where she teaches graduate and undergraduate courses in film and cultural studies.
 She has published widely in international journals and edited book collections and will be joining India Foundation for the Arts in 2012 as Programme Executive, Extending Arts Practice and Curatorship.